MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - Collider gizmo.
 - Can control if ownership transfer on collision (see [Network](#network)!)

+- collision events: need to change "Collision Events From" since the default value is `Nothing`.
+You need to set a `Object Tag` or you won't get any events either.

 ### Collidability

 Mesh entities an collider gizmos have **colliders** that are used by the physics system (for collisions, trigger detection, grabbing, avatars standing, etc).